SMC urges government to prioritise payday super bill

 The Melbourne electorate recorded the highest levels of unpaid super in the state, with $250 million going unpaid, followed by Lalor and McNamara.

 Nationally, Australians have lost $5.7 billion in unpaid super in 2022–23, equivalent to $110 million every week.
-The SMC warns this trend will continue unless Parliament passes payday super laws as a matter of urgency.
+The SMC warned this trend will continue unless Parliament passes payday super laws as a matter of urgency.

 The reforms would require employers to pay super at the same time as wages from 1 July 2026.
-While the government has committed to the policy, it has not yet included the legislation on the program for the current Parliamentary sitting fortnight, raising concerns about unnecessary delays.
+While the government has committed to the policy, it has not yet included the legislation on the program for the current parliamentary sitting fortnight, raising concerns about unnecessary delays.

 “It’s disappointing the government isn’t making payday super legislation a priority in this first sitting fortnight when millions of everyday Australians are losing $110 million a week in retirement savings,” Schubert has said.